FEniCS/dolfinx-gpu-solvers/README.md

 # DOLFINx GPU solvers

-GPU-accelerated solvers for a range of partial differential equations using CUDA and HIP.
+GPU-accelerated solvers built on DOLFINX for a range of partial differential equations using CUDA and HIP.

 ## Status